dankski/eg-crypto/README.md

 # EG - Cyrpto

-This repo is contains code exercises which go along with the book Explore Go: Cryptography
+This repo contains code exercises which go along with the book Explore Go: Cryptography